nothing9537/production-react-advanced-project/README.md

 ## Feature flags

 The project implemented the concept of Feature Flags, which will be used for the redesign of the project and the simultaneous existence of the old, and new design of the application.

+[Handler functions](/src/shared/lib/features/) have been created, that allow convenient interaction with the concept, as well as automatic refactoring using [ts-morph](https://ts-morph.com/), which "kicks out" a feature, either with an on flag or an off flag, based on the name of the feature.

 ----